 10 Things You Didn’t Know About ‘Bridesmaids’

 Ever since Bridesmaids was released in 2011 it has reigned as one of the best comedies with an all female cast.
 Starring hilarious actresses like Kristen Wiig, Melissa McCarthy, Ellie Kemper, and Rebel Wilson, the movie was both commercially and critically successful.
 Wiig co-wrote the script and it was produced by Judd Apatow, the filmmaker behind Knocked Up and The 40-Year-Old Virgin — so it’s no wonder it was such a huge box office success.
-It’s been just over six years since the film was released, so here’s a look back at 10 things you didn’t know about Bridesmaids!
+It’s been several years since the film was released, so here’s a look back at 10 things you didn’t know about Bridesmaids!

 10. The Film Wasn’t Supposed to be about a Wedding